The Apparel Industry

 We launch The Footprint Chronicles, which traces the social and environmental impact of our products.

 We ask Verité, an international nonprofit social-auditing, training and capacity-building organization, to train the 75 employees who visit our suppliers’ factories to fully understand Patagonia’s Workplace Code of Conduct.
 We conduct internal refresher sessions annually for both new and seasoned employees.

 We elevate the Social Responsibility Manager position to a high-level director of Social and Environmental Responsibility.
 This integrates social and environmental work at the factory level.

 We identify all subcontractors and now audit close to 100 percent of our cut-and-sew factories, including subcontractor locations.

 Patagonia helps gather the top leaders in the apparel industry, nongovernmental organizations, academia and the US Environmental Protection Agency for an inaugural meeting to determine the feasibility of working together to create an index of social and environmental performance.
 As of 2015, there will be more than 100 members of the Sustainable Apparel Coalition, which represents a third of all clothing and footwear sold on the planet.
 The coalition’s aim: “An apparel industry that produces no unnecessary environmental harm and has a positive impact on the people and communities associated with its activities.”

 We begin auditing raw-materials suppliers in December.
 We implement a new, cutting-edge human-trafficking detection tool.
 We hold our first internal training on human trafficking in the supply chain to all our product supply-chain staff.

-We launch our California Transparency in Supply Chains disclosure late in 2011.
+We launch our California Transparency in Supply Chains disclosure late in the year.